Public API¶

 from it).
 The root pointer "" is the exception: setting the root returns a new document

-it's easy to make a custom op!
+If you want to forbid root removal, it's easy to make a custom op!

 - Whether these mutations affect the original caller-owned document is determined by the patch